 Citizens of the Democratic Republic of the Congo headed to the polls Sunday for a long-delayed presidential election originally scheduled to be held in 2016.

 Police fired tear gas to disperse dozens of protesters who blocked roads and burned tires in Beni, one of three cities where elections have been delayed because of terrorism and an ongoing Ebola outbreak.

 Voters in the cities of Beni, Butembo and Yumbi will not be able to cast their ballots until March, the Independent National Election Commission (CENI) said Wednesday, prompting street protests a day after.

 Anti-riot policemen were deployed in response to street protests in Goma and Butembo, two cities surrounding Beni, on Thursday morning as angry demonstrators, mainly supporters of opposition parties, took to the streets to protest their exclusion from Sunday’s polls.
 Protesters also barricaded major roads by using stones to block vehicles.

 Supporters of Fayulu marched to election commission headquarters in Kinshasa on Thursday.

 Fayulu had earlier condemned the electoral commission’s decision in a post on Twitter, calling it “another strategy to turn the truth out of the ballot box.”

-But a spokesman for the electoral body said Wednesday at a news conference in Kinshasa that the decision to delay voting in those areas was "legal."
+But a spokesman for the electoral body said that the decision to delay voting in those areas was legal.